10 Must Read Life Lessons from Buddha

-Siddhartha Gautama was a great spiritual leader from ancient India who founded Buddhism.
+Siddhartha Gautama was a great spiritual leader from a kingdom that is now called Nepal.
+He founded Buddhism.
 In most Buddhist traditions, he is considered the Supreme Buddha.
 “Buddha” is interpreted to mean “awakened one” or “the enlightened one.”

 Siddhartha is the primary figure in Buddhism, and the accounts of his life, teachings, and monastic rules were recapitulated after his death and memorized by his followers.